 Check frequently for latest news ...

-Again I put your attention to the fact, that due to a (permanent) lack of time, the “Rare Records Section” on this site, has not been updated yet.
+Again I must apologize, that the “Rare Records Section” on this site, has not been updated yet.
 A couple of the records offered there are sold meanwhile.
 But if there’s anything of interest for you, it’s still worthwhile to ask for availiblity.
 Of course we return to you with a reply as soon as we always do.
-I try to update the site with new arrivals soonest - on christmas evenning maybe.
+I won’t promise an update shortly....

-There is more in the planning, but since not all details are cleared yet, let's see what the future brings.
+A collection of rarities from Chicagos famous REMBRANDT RECORDS should be out in early 2015.
+If anything goes well… There is more in the planning, but since not all details are cleared yet, let's see what else will happen.

 < Home >

 It´s not only good news that reached us during the last months.
 Bill Lynn, drummer of the Ringers, died in Colombia (more details below), Mike „Muff“ Comfort, long time drummer for the Fifth Order died in Florida after a longer illness and also Allan Mattson, organist of the Trenchmen passed away in early 2009.